Global observables in statistical mechanics: Introduction

 \section{Introduction}

-In the statistical mechanics of lattice systems, one typically studies large collections of interacting particles arranged on a regular lattice, and the behavior of these systems in appropriate limiting regimes reveals their macroscopic properties.
+In lattice statistical mechanics one studies large collections of interacting particles arranged on a (regular) lattice, and analyzes their behavior in appropriate limiting regimes to uncover their macroscopic properties.
 Two distinct types of such ``infinite volume'' limits are commonly considered.

 The first is the \emph{thermodynamic limit}, in which the lattice size tends to infinity while local observables are examined within finite regions of the lattice.
-This limit is described by the so-called quasi-local algebra and allows one to rigorously define expectation values of local quantities and ensures that bulk properties, such as energy density or correlation functions, stabilize in the infinite-volume system.
+This limit is mathematically formalized by the so-called quasi-local algebra and allows one to rigorously define expectation values of local quantities and ensures that bulk properties, such as energy density or correlation functions, stabilize in the infinite-volume system.
 Its significance is well established in the context of phase transitions and equilibrium phenomena in quantum and classical statistical mechanics \cite{Bratteli_Robinson_1981_I,Bratteli_Robinson_1981_II, Israel}.

 The second, less standard but equally important, is what is sometime referred to as \emph{macroscopic limit} \cite{DRW,Landsman_2017}, which focuses on observables that are often called ``global'' or ``observables at infinity,'' such as spatial averages of local quantities over regions of diverging size \cite{Enter,Hepp,LR}.
 Unlike the thermodynamic limit, which addresses the stability of local observables under volume growth, the macroscopic limit captures collective, non-local behavior that reflects emergent classical features of quantum systems \cite{DV2,LMV}.
-While this construction is classical in spirit and well established in statistical mechanics, its quantum counterpart is considerably less developed, often requiring sophisticated representation-theoretic methods \cite{Bratteli_Robinson_1981_I,Bratteli_Robinson_1981_II}.
+While this construction is classical in spirit and well established in classical statistical mechanics \cite{Georgii}, its quantum counterpart is considerably less developed, often requiring sophisticated representation-theoretic methods \cite{Bratteli_Robinson_1981_I,Bratteli_Robinson_1981_II}.